Collection Agencies Orange County CA: OC Market & Recovery Guide

 Phase 1 — Licensed demand.
 California’s Debt Collection Licensing Act (Financial Code §100000 et seq.) requires all collection agencies to be licensed through the DFPI.
 A formal demand from a DFPI-licensed agency citing the debt, 10% prejudgment interest (California Constitution Article XV, §1), and a clear deadline.

 Phase 3 — Orange County Superior Court.
-Commercial claims are filed in the Orange County Superior Court (Central Justice Center in Santa Ana or the branch courthouses).
-Limited Civil jurisdiction handles claims up to $25,000 with streamlined procedures.
+Commercial claims are filed in the Orange County Superior Court (Central Justice Center in Santa Ana).
+Limited Civil jurisdiction handles claims up to $25,000.
 Unlimited Civil handles claims above $25,000 with full discovery and motion practice.

 Phase 4 — Enforcement.
-California enforcement tools include bank levies (CCP §700.140), Judgment Debtor Examinations (CCP §708.110), real property liens, and assignment orders against the debtor's receivables.
-Orange County's high property values make judgment liens particularly powerful leverage.
+Bank levies (CCP §700.140), Judgment Debtor Examinations (CCP §708.110), real property liens, and assignment orders against the debtor’s receivables.
+Orange County’s high property values make judgment liens particularly powerful leverage.

 Choosing an OC Agency